-A heel spur is usually accompanied by a series of symptoms that usually appear in the morning, after sleeping.
-At this time, the pain is more intense.
+A heel spur is usually accompanied by a series of symptoms that usually appear in the morning, after waking up.
+At this time, the pain is the most intense.

-The symptoms are very easy to detect because, in addition to the protusion, there’s oppressive pain when you touch the Achilles heel area or when you strain the tendon.
+The symptoms are very easy to detect because, in addition to the protrusion, there’s oppressive pain when you touch the Achilles’ heel area or when you exert the tendon.

-Discover: 5 Benefits of Not Wearing High Heels
+Discover: Five Benefits of Not Wearing High Heels

-Exercises to relieve the discomfort from a heel spur
+Exercises you can do to relieve pain from a heel spur

-While exercise may seem contradictory, the truth is that the heel must be strengthened and at the same time relaxed enough to avoid more severe pain.
+Although exercise may seem counterproductive, the truth is that you must make your heel stronger and, at the same time, relaxed enough to avoid more severe pain.

-Stretches are very important and should be done not only when symptoms appear, but as a preventive measure.
-Below, we’ll explain two exercises that will facilitate healing.
+Stretches are very important and you should do them not just when symptoms appear, but as a preventive measure.
+Below, we’ll give you some exercises that make recovery easier.

 Sitting in a chair or on a bed, stretch out your foot in line with your leg.
 Your toes should point down as far as possible.
 Then, point your toes up to the ceiling.
 Repeat each of these 10 times.

-You should also read: The 9 Best Stretches to Stay in Shape
+You should also read: The Best Exercises to Stretch Your Muscles

 Putting ice on, doing certain exercises, using the mentioned insoles, and replacing footwear with one that allows you to walk comfortably, are some of the basic measures to get relief.

-Regarding whether there are natural remedies for heel spurs, yes, there are several, but they don’t work.
-In other words, applying vinegar compresses won’t make the bump disappear nor applying a common marigold cream will stop the pain.
+Regarding whether there are natural remedies for heel spurs, yes, there are supposedly several, but they don’t work.
+In other words, applying vinegar compresses won’t make the bump disappear nor will applying a marigold cream stop the pain.

-It’s important for the patient to follow their doctor’s instructions and avoid resorting to natural remedies, since they usually don’t fulfill their purposes.
-With the exception of ice cubes, which can provide some relief.
+It’s important for the patient to follow their doctor’s instructions and avoid resorting to natural remedies, since they usually don’t work.
+However, ice cubes are an exception as they can actually provide some relief.

-If you have this problem and want relief, put several ice cubes in a plastic bag, cover it with a thin gauze, and then place it on the affected area.
-You can also put the foot in a container with cold water and ice cubes.It might interest you...
+If you have this problem and want some relief, put several ice cubes in a plastic bag, cover it with a thin gauze, and then place it on the affected area.
+You can also put your foot in a container with cold water and ice cubes.It might interest you...